jayunit100/rudolf_web/README.md

         $ lein deps

-* start clojure from inside the project
+* start Clojure from inside the project

         $ lein repl

-* and from the repl:
+* and from inside the Clojure repl:

         user=> (use 'rudolfweb.main-local)
         user=> (boot)